e-conomic/vml-docs/docs/einvoice_model.md

 - **Bad Request Responses**: If you make a request to the API and get a 400 Bad Request, you are always returned a snippet of JSON, that contains information on what was wrong with the request.

 - **Not Found Responses**: As a model trains and targets are saved, they gradually become available via the API.
-As a result you might not see the trained targets available right away, but it should be reasonably safe to just repeat calling the `/predict` endpoint until the model becomes available - although the usual backoff is recommended.
+As a result you might not see the trained targets available right away, but it should be reasonably safe to just repeat calling the prediction endpoint until the model becomes available - although the usual backoff is recommended.